am1205/am1205.github.io/about.md

 ---
 layout: page
-title: Generic
+title: About
-description: Aliquam ut ex ut interdum donec amet imperdiet eleifend
+description: A fun brief insight into the complex man I am
 ---

 ### Lorem ipsum dolor